YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/PLL/README.md

 ### 2. 🔹 Digital PLL (DPLL)

 #### 📋 Description:
-Analog PLLs use continuous-time analog signals.
-The phase detector and filter are analog components.
+Digital PLLs use discrete-time digital logic (counters, comparators, flip-flops) for phase comparison and control.

 #### 🧠 How It Works:
 - Uses digital logic (counters, comparators) to detect phase differences.
 - The digital phase error signal is filtered using digital methods.
 - The output adjusts a digital-controlled oscillator or modifies clock dividers.
-- Feedback ensures synchronization with input signal.
+- Feedback ensures synchronization with the input signal.

 #### ✅ Applications:
 - Clock recovery in digital communication